billschnoebelen/cce_blog_old/content/blog/2021-03-08-DRO/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/DRO_coupling_mechanism.jpg" alt="DRO mount coupling mechanism for Doall C-916M bandsaw."><br/>

 I played around with springs for the coupling mechanism between stop and DRO to eliminate backlash.
 These were too complicated.
 I ended up with a press fit between a stainless steel shaft and a delrin fork.
 This allows the pin to slide in and out, and up and down.
-This takes up any waviness of the Unistrut.
+This keeps any inherent waviness of the Unistrut from putting unwanted forces on the DRO.
 The delrin applies enough pre-load to eliminate any backlash.
 If I did this again, I would just use a dowel pin for the shaft.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/cover_endcaps.jpg" alt="DRO mount cover end caps."><br/>